ibm-cloud-docs/discovery-data/connector-sharepoint-onprem-cloud.md

 ## Prerequisite step
 {: #connector-sharepoint-onprem-cloud-prereq-task}

+{{site.data.keyword.SecureGatewayfull}} is being deprecated.
+After the End of Support date for {{site.data.keyword.SecureGateway}}, you cannot use {{site.data.keyword.discoveryshort}} to crawl documents stored in a Microsoft SharePoint data source that is hosted on premises.
+For more information, see the [{{site.data.keyword.SecureGateway}} deprecation dates and deprecation details.](/docs/SecureGateway?topic=SecureGateway-dep-overview){: external}.
+{: deprecated}

 Before you can connect to a SharePoint On Prem data source, you must install and configure {{site.data.keyword.SecureGatewayfull}}.